OmegaBlockchain/omegacoin/PHANTOM_MN_REMEDIATION_PLAN.md

   (Path A only — to enable SPORK_17), it is signed from the offline key and pushed via `spork <name> <value>` / `sporkupdate` from a node temporarily holding it, or the signed message is relayed.
 No further verification needed on this node.

 ---

+## Step 4b — Protocol-version bump + fork enforcement (clean cutover)

+The purge changes `merkleRootMNList` (via `CSimplifiedMNListEntry::isValid = !IsBanned()`), so a block produced post-purge is rejected by pre-purge nodes with `bad-cbtx-mnmerkleroot`.
+The original phantom fix did **not** bump the protocol version, so pre- and post-fix binaries both reported 70232 and could not be told apart by the existing fork-enforcement disconnect — risking a *connected-but-conflicting* split.
+Fixed (2026-06-12):

+- `PROTOCOL_VERSION` 70232 → **70233** (`src/version.h`).
+- New `FORK_3255000_MIN_PROTO_VERSION = 70233` (`src/version.h`).
+- New `consensus.nPhantomForkEnforcementHeight = 3254000` on mainnet (~1000 blocks / ~20h before the
+  3,255,000 purge; 0 on testnet/devnet/regtest). `src/chainparams.cpp`, `src/consensus/params.h`.
+- Two disconnect checks added in `src/net_processing.cpp` (inbound version handler + connected-peer sweep), mirroring the existing `FORK_3200000` pattern: peers below 70233 are dropped once the enforcement height is reached, so the network partitions by version **before** the merkle change.
+- `MIN_PEER_PROTO_VERSION` left at 70232 deliberately — pre-purge peers stay connected until the
+  enforcement height rather than being rejected network-wide immediately.
+- Client/release version bumped 0.20.7 → **0.20.8** (`configure.ac`).
+Requires re-running
+  autogen/configure for the new version to compile in.

+---